YellPika/constraint-rules/README.md

 plusCommutes = ...
 ```

 Unlike the [typelevel-rewrite-rules](https://hackage.haskell.org/package/typelevel-rewrite-rules) package, simplification rules do not modify any existing constraints and merely add additional equality constraints to the context.
-Thus, this rule will not cause the type checker to loop.
+For example, if we want to solve the constraint `x + 5 ~ y`, the plugin will generate the constraints `x + 5 ~ 5 + x` and `5 + x ~ x + 5` and then stop (instead of endlessly rewriting `x + 5 → 5 + x → x + 5 → ...`).
+Thus this plugin terminates in many cases where `typelevel-rewrite-rules` won't.

 Note that a full set of rules for associativity and commutativity might cause a blowup in the number of given constraints, so this approach should only be used for small problems.
 For a more robust solution, see the [ghc-typelits-natnormalise](https://hackage.haskell.org/package/ghc-typelits-natnormalise) package.